What’s the Difference Between a Social Work Degree and a Human Services Degree?

 With an online master’s degree in human services, graduates have the knowledge to work at the program level of social and human services agencies and function as change agents for improved services.
 Human services professionals function as program managers, administrators, and directors.
 Their responsibilities include:

-With MS in Human and Social Services degree specializations, students can focus on areas like criminal justice; military families and culture; public health; disaster, crisis, and intervention; and other subjects of interest.
+With MS in Human and Social Services degree specializations, students can focus on areas like criminal justice; military families and culture; disaster crisis and intervention; gerontology, and other subjects of interest.

 There is a growing global need for those with doctoral degrees in human services.
 These professionals direct needed resources to vulnerable, underserved populations around the world.
 A PhD in Human and Social Services prepares professionals to be agents of positive change, implementing effective policies and practices at the highest level.